IonicaBizauKitchen/Rectangle/README.md

 # Rectangle
-Calculates the are and the perimeter of a rectang;e
+Calculates the area and the perimeter of a rectangle.